-Anna has visited nearly 600 cities in 60 countries on four continents and 12 states in the US but, surprisingly, she doesn’t have a favorite country.
+Anna has visited around 600 cities in 60+ countries on four continents and 14 states in the US but, surprisingly, she doesn’t have a favorite country.
 She’s as amazed by Spanish architecture as Egyptian pyramids.
 Yellowstone geysers fascinate Anna as much as Thai beaches or the Great Wall of China.

 Although her original plan of becoming a PE teacher didn’t come true, Anna’s sporty disposition helped her to collect even more amazing memories around the world.
 You could find her on a yoga mat in Vietnam, freediving in Spain, parasailing in Seychelles, paddleboarding and kayaking in Lake Tahoe, water rafting in Bali, or ice skating in Dubai.

 Becoming a US resident during the pandemic put a pause on Anna’s travels.
 Yet she discovered a new passion for weightlifting and meditation.
 It also gave Anna more free time to start learning Spanish and for exploring her new home island.
 Anna hopes to use her hiking boots and scuba diving certificate very soon, but also to nourish her soul by meeting new people in as yet unknown places.